PritiShaw/PritiShaw/README.md

 # Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="35px">

-- 🌱 I’m currently pursuing Computer Science from Jadavpur University
-- 📫 How to reach me: Send a Hi to pritishaw0103@gmail.com
-- Connect with me in [LinkedIn](https://www.linkedin.com/in/pritishaw01)

 <!--
 **PritiShaw/PritiShaw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.